GMaciag/scColon/README.md

 # Trajectory and velocity analysis of scRNAseq data
-## Guide for scRNAseq trajectory and velocity analysis complementary to the study "Widespread epithelial dedifferentiation in patients with ulcerative colitis"
+## Guide for scRNAseq trajectory and velocity analysis complementary to the study "JAK/STAT signaling promotes the emergence of unique cell states in ulcerative colitis"

 ### Introduction